-Within the MU-R land use designations, new development shall provide open space connectivity by means of either functional and or conservation uses.
+Within the MUR land use designations, new development shall provide open space connectivity by means of either functional and or conservation uses.
 Open space connectivity shall be a minimum of 25 feet wide.

-Strategy LU 1.2.18 - Mixed Use Categories, Monitoring and Reporting (applies to all Mixed Use Categories).
+Strategy LU 1.2.18 - Mixed Use Categories, Monitoring and Reporting (applies to all Mixed Use Categories)

-The City Planning and Development Services staff shall produce an annual report on development activity within the Mixed Use Categories.
+The City Planning and Development Services staff shall produce at a minimum an annual report on development activity within the Mixed Use Categories or when 75 percent of the applicable development threshold (max) has been achieved.
 Staff shall develop a tracking mechanism and include the percent development in conjunction with the thresholds of development established within the Mixed Use land use designations.